-Carrier oils are used in aromatherapy as a base to dilute essential oils before they are applied topically.
+Carrier oils are used in aromatherapy as a base to dilute essential oils before they are applied topically to the skin.
 They help "carry" the essential oils onto the skin.
-In this post I share their similarities and differences, as well as how they can BOTH benefit your health and wellness.
+They are also used to make aromatherapy blends and DIY essential oil recipes.

-Carrier Oil vs Essential Oil
+Carrier Oil vs Essential Oil Comparison Chart

 |Natural oils made from the fatty part of a plant, usually from the seeds, nuts, or kernels||Concentrated oils made from a variety of plant and tree parts, like leaves, roots, flowers, seeds, bark, wood, resin, and fruit|